djfdyuruiry/ts-lambda-api/README.md

 For local dev testing and integration with functional tests see the [typescript-lambda-api-local](https://www.npmjs.com/package/typescript-lambda-api-local) package which enables hosting your API using express as a local HTTP server.

-Also check out this project's dev dependencies to see what you need to test API code.
-Also, and the `tests` directory of this repo contains some acceptance tests which will help you.
+Check out this project's dev dependencies to see what is required to test API code.
+The `tests` directory of this repo contains some acceptance tests which will show you how to build mock requests and invoke your application.

 ---